Myrrh

-Myrrh (/mɜːr/; from an unidentified ancient Semitic language, מוֹר /mor/; from Hebrew, see § Etymology) is a gum-resin extracted from a few small, thorny tree species of the Commiphora genus, belonging to the Burseraceae family.
-Myrrh resin has been used throughout history in medicine, perfumery, and incenses.
-Myrrh mixed with posca or wine was widely used in many ancient cultures to produce pleasurable feelings and as an anti-inflammatory and analgesic.
+Myrrh (/mɜːr/, MUR; from an unidentified ancient Semitic language, مر; from Arabic, מוֹר /mor/; from Hebrew, see § Etymology) is a gum-resin extracted from a few small, thorny tree species of the Commiphora genus, belonging to the Burseraceae family.

+Myrrh resin was traded in the ancient world, and has been used throughout history in medicine, in ritual, and to make perfume and incense.
+Its use is mentioned in the Hebrew Bible, the New Testament and in Islamic texts, as well as by ancient historians.
+It is still used by certain Christian denominations for ritual purposes.